vercel/ai/packages/core/README.md

 main();
 ```

-You can learn more about the AI SDK Core [here](https://sdk.vercel.ai/docs/ai-sdk-core/overview).

 ### AI SDK UI

-The AI SDK UI module provides a set of hooks that help you build chatbots and generative user interfaces.
+The [AI SDK UI](https://sdk.vercel.ai/docs/ai-sdk-ui/overview) module provides a set of hooks that help you build chatbots and generative user interfaces.
 These hooks are framework agnostic, so they can be used in Next.js, React, Svelte, Vue, and SolidJS.

 ###### @/app/page.tsx (Next.js Pages Router)